El Gringoqueño

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness. –That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed,

 Why do I bring this up?
-Recently the debate has been raging about what rights are afforded to undocumented workers or illegal immigrants, sometimes inhumanely referred to as "illegals."
-The heart of the debate, if it can be said to have one at all, is that only citizens are afforded the rights granted by the Constitution.
+Recently the debate has been raging about what rights are afforded to undocumented workers or illegal immigrants, sometimes inhumanely referred to as “illegals.”
+The heart of the debate, if it can be said to have one at all, is that only citizens are afforded the rights protected by the Constitution.

 If you are not a citizen, then you are out of luck.